Streaming Submodular Maximization under Matroid Constraints: Preliminaries

 \subsection{Data Stream Model}

 In the data stream model, the input appears in a sequential form known as the \emph{input stream}, and the algorithm is allowed to read it only sequentially.
-In the context of our problems, the input stream consists of the elements of the ground set (or edges of the graph) sorted in an adversarially chosen order, and the algorithm is allowed to read the elements/edges from the stream only in this order.
-Often the algorithm is allowed to read the input stream only once (such algorithms are called \emph{single-pass} algorithms), but in other cases it makes sense to allow the algorithm to read the input stream multiple times, each such reading is called a \emph{pass}.
+In the context of our problem, the input stream consists of the elements of the ground set sorted in either an adversarially chosen order or a uniformly random order, and the algorithm is allowed to read the elements from the stream only in this order.
+Often the algorithm is allowed to read the input stream only once (such algorithms are called \emph{single-pass} algorithms), but in other cases it makes sense to allow the algorithm to read the input stream multiple times---each such reading is called a \emph{pass}.
+The order of the elements in each pass might be different; in particular, when the order is random, we assume that it is chosen independently for each pass.

 A trivial way to deal with the restrictions of the data stream model is to store the entire input stream in the memory of the algorithm.
-Therefore, the goal in this model is to find a high quality solution while using less memory than what is necessary for storing the input stream.
-People are particularly interested in algorithms that use memory that is nearly linear in the maximum possible size of an output; such algorithms are called \emph{semi-streaming} algorithms.\footnote{The similar term \emph{streaming} algorithms often refer to algorithms whose space complexity is poly-logarithmic in the parameters of their input.
-Such algorithms are irrelevant for the problems we consider because they do not have enough space even for storing the output of the algorithm.} For {\SMM} and {\MSMM}, this implies that a semi-streaming algorithm is a data stream algorithm that uses $O(r \log^{O(1)} |\cN|)$ space, where $r$ is the rank of the matroid constraint and it is assumed that any single element can be stored in $O(1)$ space.
-Similarly, for {\MSMBM}, a semi-streaming algorithm is a data stream algorithm that uses $O(n \log^{O(1)} n)$ space, where $n$ is the number of vertices in the graph.\footnote{Technically, $O(n \log^{O(1)} n)$ might not be nearly-linear in the size of the maximum possible solution if there are no large matchings in the graph.
-However, this is the usual definition of semi-streaming algorithms for graph problems.}
+However, we are often interested in a stream carrying too much data for this to be possible.
+Thus, the goal in this model is to find a high quality solution while using significantly less memory than what is necessary for storing the input stream.
+The gold standard are algorithms that use memory of size nearly linear in the maximum possible size of an output; such algorithms are called \emph{semi-streaming} algorithms.\footnote{The similar term \emph{streaming} algorithms often refers to algorithms whose space complexity is poly-logarithmic in the parameters of their input.
+Such algorithms are irrelevant for the problem we consider because they do not have enough space even for storing the output of the algorithm.} For {\SMM} and {\MSMM}, this implies that a semi-streaming algorithm is a data stream algorithm that uses $O(k \log^{O(1)} |\cN|)$ space, where $k$ is the rank of the matroid constraint.